sailor027/database-plugin/wordpress/dbPlugin/README.md

 - If styles aren't applying: Clear WordPress cache and refresh

 ## CSV File Requirements
+The CSV file should have the following columns:
+1. Resource Name (required)
+2. Phone Number (optional)
+3. Description (required)
+4. Keywords (comma-separated tags for filtering)
+5. Website URL (optional)

+Other requirements:
 - UTF-8 encoding required
 - No empty rows allowed
 - Keywords must be comma-separated